Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Skating in Rome| ©Jacqueline Poggi

-If you are travelling to Rome in winter with children, don't let the cold beat you!
-Although it is not my favourite due to its small size, The Ice Park Village located in the Euroma2 shopping centre organises a specific programme dedicated to the little ones of the house with playful games, clown shows and themed parties with Father Christmas as the main character sliding on the ice.
+Although not my favourite due to its small size, The Ice Park Village rink organises a specific programme dedicated to the youngest members of the family with playful games, clown shows and themed parties with Father Christmas as the main character sliding on the ice.

-Older children can warm up with a hot chocolate or a coffee while enjoying live music and ice shows by national and international sportsmen and women who entertain on winter evenings.
+Older children can warm up with a hot chocolate or a coffee while enjoying live music and ice shows by national and international sportsmen and women who usually entertain on winter evenings.

 • Opening hours?
 Monday to Sunday, including public holidays, from 10am to 10pm.